Brightosey/TakeHomeAssessment/README.md

 | DELETE | /users/1 |

 ### The Application should:
 - Show a filterable list of all users in the system.
-(Filter the list by the type of plan the user has).
 - Show a detail display for a user when one is selected, where user info can be modified and saved.
 - Show a modal for creating a new user
 - Validate inputs before submitting forms